Maria Ruzafa

-Maria Ruzafa Lozano (born 7 August 1998) is an Andorran footballer who plays as a forward for Italian club Spezia Calcio and the Andorra women's national team.
+Maria Ruzafa Lozano (born 7 August 1998) is an Andorran footballer who plays as a forward for Greek club REA and the Andorra women's national team.

 Club career

 Ruzafa has played for ENFAF in Andorra, for Águilas in Spain and for Ternana in Italy.

 International career

 Ruzafa has been capped for the Andorra national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+On 16 February 2022, she scored her first international goal against Gibraltar in a friendly match.